Domusgpt/Clear-Seas-Draft/docs/css-web-master-system-overview.md

 - **Namespace bridge:** Runtime globals now publish both `__CSS_WEB_MASTER_*` and legacy `__CLEAR_SEAS_*` properties.
 New builds should subscribe to `css-web-master:motion-updated` (via `window.__CSS_WEB_MASTER_GLOBAL_MOTION_EVENT`) while maintaining legacy listeners.
 - **Profile palette library:** Palette metadata is defined once and shared across profiles.
-The new `paraerator` entry reuses the foundation palette while layering property-specific scripts and copy.
+The new `parserator` entry reuses the foundation palette while layering property-specific scripts and copy.
 - **Token overrides:** `styles/css-web-master-tokens.css` centralises typography, color, and motion variables.
 Override `--csswm-*` tokens per site to re-skin experiences without duplicating the choreography stylesheets.

 ## Extending to New Sites

-- **paraerator.com**: Start from a PR-series immersive deck to reuse mission-axis navigation.
+- **parserator.com**: Start from a PR-series immersive deck to reuse mission-axis navigation.
 Update the profile registry with a
-  `paraerator` family that swaps in the new logos/videos and adjust copy modules accordingly.
+  `parserator` family that swaps in the new logos/videos and adjust copy modules accordingly.
 - **vib3code.com**: Leverage the VIB34D-integrated builds for continuity with the existing visualizer engines.
 Register additional shader parameters if new interaction types are required.
 - **Future CSS properties**: Define new families within `page-profile-registry`, point them at shared synergy styles, and create